 This sense of belonging is the foundation for a sense of ownership, and with it, responsibility.
 When this land is my land, it’s up to me to take care of it.
 Otherwise, as Charles Jordan, Chairman of the Conservation Fund, forewarns, “what they will not value, they will not protect, and what they will not protect, they will lose.”

-To feel at home in the world is every child’s birthright, and imparting this feeling is the mission of No Taste Like Home.
+To feel at home in the world is every child’s birthright, and restoring this inner certainty is the mission of No Taste Like Home.

 Our Eden Disorder

 Many areas in the United States are plagued by a severe hunger problem, particularly among rural children.
 The obvious, natural, permanent solution is to empower children to feed themselves.
 Children around the world gather wild food safely to feed their families, and Asheville, in particular, is richly blessed in this regard.
-The city sits in the middle of the most biodiverse region outside of the tropics in the world.
-Yet, having over 100 common local wild foods is not at all unusual.
-Plus, like any other city, Asheville has more wild food in cleared areas than in the woods.
+The city sits in the middle of one of the most biodiverse regions in the world.
+Having over 100 common local wild foods, however, is not at all unusual.
+And like any other city, Asheville has more wild food in cleared areas than in the woods.

 Wherever you live, there is no shortage of wild food, one of our most renewable resources.
 There are no “food deserts.”
 The problem is that, in our modern American biophobic culture, most people will not eat wild food, even if they’re hungry.
 That’s because, for one, it is generally believed that eating wild food will kill you.